garysheng/faithwalk-os/poems/childlike-faith.md

 We are SO lucky—
 Like, do you even realize what's happening here?

-We're ants in the most EPIC ant farm ever created, We're players in the most immersive video game of all time, We're characters in the greatest story ever told—
+We're players in the most immersive video game of all time, We're characters in the greatest story ever told—
 And we GET to be in it!